iapyeh/sshscript/syntax.md

 ## $.break(code=0)

-This function breaks the execution of current executing script chunk.
-When you have many .spy files to run, the next file would start to executing.
+This function breaks the execution of the current executing script chunk.
+When you have many .spy files to run, the next file would start executing.

 ```python
 $uname -a